BitTheByte/Monitorizer/README.md

 ### Advanced Search
 Utilize the dashboard to conduct comprehensive searches across all Monitorizer assets.
 This feature allows for quick location of necessary data points, streamlined through an intuitive search interface.

+### Import-Export
+Utilize the dashboard to import and export assets easily